newrelic/newrelic-cli/docs/cli/newrelic_decode.md

 ### Options

 ```
-  -h, --help   help for Decoded
+  -h, --help    Help for Decoded
+  -p, --param   The param you want to decode
+  -j, --json    The json element you want returned
 ```

 ### Options inherited from parent commands